protocolbuffers/protobuf/docs/implementing_proto3_presence.md

 This does leave some cruft in descriptors.
 Synthetic oneofs are a compatibility measure that we can hopefully clean up in the future.
 For now though, it is important to preserve them across different descriptor formats and APIs.
-It is never safe to drop synthetic oneofs unless you are outputting a generated API or generating documentation intended for user consumption.
-Whenever you have a descriptor that is consumed programmatically, it is important to keep the synthetic oneofs around.
-In APIs it can be helpful to offer separate accessors that refer to "real" oneofs (see [API Changes](#api-changes) below); these can safely omit synthetic oneofs.
+It is never safe to drop synthetic oneofs from a descriptor.
+You can (and should) skip synthetic oneofs when generating a user-facing API or user-facing documentation.
+But whenever you have a descriptor that is consumed programmatically, it is important to keep the synthetic oneofs around.

+In APIs it can be helpful to offer separate accessors that refer to "real" oneofs (see [API Changes](#api-changes) below).
+This is a convenient way to omit synthetic oneofs in code generators.

 ## Updating a Code Generator